Top Reasons Why Your US Visa May Be Denied

 Fraud and Misinterpretation

-Fraud and misinterpretation is one of the visa rejection reasons.
+Fraud and misinterpretation are one of the visa rejection reasons.
 If you try to get a visa via misstating facts/carrying out deception, the visa application will get denied under section 212(a) (6) (C) (i) of Immigration & Nationality Act.
-Masking that you have family within the US or found guilty of crimes earlier is considered as fraud.
+Masking that you have family within the US or were found guilty of crimes earlier is considered as fraud.
 This is a permanent ineligibility, so no visa will be provided regardless of how many times you apply.

 If there is an option to request an exception to the ineligibility, the consular officer will recommend you do that.